chillindylan50/data_plotter_public/README.md

 # Data Table Plotter

 An interactive web application for data visualization and statistical analysis.
 Create, edit, and visualize data tables with real-time plotting and correlation analysis capabilities.
 Note: this version was made using Windsurf, as a first example web app I built.
-I'll upload it to dylanshah.com once I'm sure the code is secure.
+It's running live at dylanshah.com/epsilon.
+Hopefully with no security leaks :smile:.

 ## Features

 - **Interactive Data Table**
   - Add/edit data directly in the browser
   - Import data from CSV files via drag-and-drop
   - First column is always a date field for time-series analysis
   - Add/remove rows and columns dynamically